soapbox-pub/rebased/docs/config.md

   * `Pleroma.Web.ActivityPub.MRF.RejectNonPublic`: Drops posts with non-public visibility settings (See ``:mrf_rejectnonpublic`` section)
   * `Pleroma.Web.ActivityPub.MRF.EnsureRePrepended`: Rewrites posts to ensure that replies to posts with subjects do not have an identical subject and instead begin with re:.
   * `Pleroma.Web.ActivityPub.MRF.AntiLinkSpamPolicy`: Rejects posts from likely spambots by rejecting posts from new users that contain links.
+  * `Pleroma.Web.ActivityPub.MRF.MediaProxyWarmingPolicy`: Crawls attachments using their MediaProxy URLs so that the MediaProxy cache is primed.
 * `public`: Makes the client API in authentificated mode-only except for user-profiles.
 Useful for disabling the Local Timeline and The Whole Known Network.
 * `quarantined_instances`: List of ActivityPub instances where private(DMs, followers-only) activities will not be send.
 * `managed_config`: Whenether the config for pleroma-fe is configured in this config or in ``static/config.json``